Da9TH5e/PyPilot/README.md

 ```
 consent <path-to-project>
 ```
-if you dont provide any path with consent then it will take the path in which file the file contains
+If no path is provided then it will take the path in which the file contains
 ```
 build_once
 ask explain the project structure